 Yep, keeping track of how the garden went, what worked, what didn’t will go a long way in your garden success.
 Each year can be different and you should rotate crops so you aren’t growing certain vegetables in the same spot year after year.

 And that is how you start an easy garden.
 Get a helping hand if you can.
 My husband helped to unload the truck load of compost but the rest was done by me.
-The debris yard also had a delivery service, for a fee, but since I had my husband it was not worth paying for but if I had to do it alone it would’ve been well worth the fee to have them just dump the load here for me.

 Do you already have an area that is ready to go (meaning good soil) and you want to have gorgeous blooms this Spring…go here for some seeds that are easy to toss on the soil in Fall to get a head start, Sow Your Seeds in Fall